-Figure 2 contrasts the anytime performance of AOBB using this "increasing" subproblem order against the inverse one ("decreasing") by plotting the probability of the best assignment found over time on a set of example problems; all other aspects of the algorithm remain constant.
+Figure 2 contrasts the anytime performance of AOBB using this "increasing" subproblem order against the inverse one ("decreasing") by plotting the solution cost generated as a function of time on two example problems (the dashed horizontal line is the optimum cost); all other aspects of the algorithm remain constant.
 Pedigree30x1 in particular features exactly one single complex subproblem and a number of relatively simple ones; in this case processing subproblems by increasing induced width right away produces a non-optimal solution that improves rapidly.
-The inverse order yields the first solution only after about 90 minutes - the one complex subproblem has been fully solved and the overall solution is already optimal.
+The inverse order yields the first solution only after about 90 minutes the one complex subproblem has been fully solved and the overall solution is already optimal.
 Pedigree41x1 has a similarly advantageous structure and thus yields similar results - with the distinction that the inverse subproblem order does not produce any solution at all within 24 hours.